tabulify/tabulify/db/Readme.md

   * ...

 ## Model
-  * A relationDef object is the entry point of the whole model.
+  * A tableDef object is the entry point of the whole model.

-A relationDef may have:
+A tableDef may have:

   * A database object is a wrapper around a connection and has a relation one to many schemas
   * A schemaDef object is created from a database object and has a relation one to many tables